 Or maybe you’re a blogger or community leader who wants to create more of a recurring membership site than a course.
 There’s a lot that applies from this course creation process, too.

-Hopefully this step by step case study for how to develop an online course gave you a strong start to get going!
+Hopefully, this step by step case study gave you a strong start to get going!